-Next steps: Currently plans are in place repeat the campus sustainability survey in 2021 and proceeding years, with the understanding that some adjustments may be made to survey frequency in the future.
+Next steps: Currently plans are in place repeat the campus sustainability survey in 2022, with the understanding that some adjustments may be made to survey frequency in the future.
 We plan to again replicate longitudinal items with a panel sample of Undergraduate students and adapt new sections for Faculty research and campus partner objectives.